-- The gross sales revenue threshold will be decreased gradually.
-The current threshold limit is TRY 5 million.
-The use of the e-fatura application will be mandatory for taxpayers with gross sales revenue of TRY 4 million and above for the 2021 financial period, and TRY 3 million and above for 2022 and all subsequent financial periods.
+- The gross sales revenue threshold will decreased reduce.
+The threshold limit has been lowered from TRY 5 million to TRY 4 million and above for the 2021 financial period.
+A lower threshold of TRY 3 million and above will apply for 2022 and subsequent fiscal periods.

-- The use of e-fatura will be mandatory for taxpayers in the e-commerce sector when exceeding a certain threshold.
-The Draft Communique introduces a gross sales revenue threshold of TRY 1 million and above for 2020 and 2021 financial periods; and TRY 500.000 for 2022 and all subsequent financial periods.
+- The use of the e-fatura is now mandatory for taxpayers in the e-commerce sector when exceeding a certain threshold.
+The communique introduced a gross sales revenue threshold of TRY 1 million and above for 2020 and 2021 financial periods; and TRY 500.000 for 2022 and all subsequent fiscal periods.

-- Taxpayers who run a business in the real estate and/or motor vehicle sector by carrying out construction, manufacture, purchase, sale, and rental transactions, as well as intermediaries in these transactions will use the e-fatura application if their gross sales revenue exceeds TRY 1 million and above for 2020 and 2021 financial periods; and TRY 500.000 for all subsequent financial periods.
+- Taxpayers who run a business in the real estate and/or motor vehicle sector by carrying out construction, manufacturing, purchase, sale, and rental transactions, as well as taxpayers who act as intermediaries in these transactions must use the e-fatura application if their gross sales revenue exceeds TRY 1 million and above for 2020 and 2021 financial periods; and TRY 500.000 for 2022 and all subsequent fiscal periods.

-- Taxpayers who provide accommodation services by obtaining investment and/or operation certificates from the Ministry of Culture and Tourism and Municipalities will use the e-fatura application.
+- Taxpayers who provide accommodation services by obtaining investment and/or operation certificates from the Ministry of Culture and Tourism and Municipalities must use the e-fatura application.

-Taxpayers meeting these thresholds and criteria must start using the e-fatura application from the beginning of the year’s seventh month following the relevant accounting period.
+Taxpayers meeting these thresholds and criteria must start using the e-fatura application from the start of the year’s seventh month following the relevant accounting period.

-According to the General Communique, taxpayers not in scope of e-arşiv invoice are obliged to issue e-arşiv invoices in case the total amount of the invoices to be issued exceeds TRY 30.000 including taxes (in terms of invoices issued to non- registered taxpayers, the total amount including taxes exceeds TRY 5.000) from 1 January 2020.
+Taxpayers not in scope of e-arşiv invoices have been obliged to issue e-arşiv invoices if the total amount of the invoices to be issued exceeds TRY 30.000 including taxes (in terms of invoices issued to non-registered taxpayers, the total amount including taxes exceeds TRY 5.000) from 1 January 2020.

-Another change introduced by the Draft Communique is to expand the scope of e-delivery notes.
-According to the Draft Communique, the gross sales turnover threshold for mandatory e-delivery notes will be revised as TRY 10 million effective from the 2021 accounting period.
-In addition, taxpayers who manufacture, import, or export iron and steel (GTIP 72) and iron or steel goods (GTIP 73) will be required to use the e-delivery note application.
-The condition to be registered for the e-fatura application will not apply to those taxpayers.
+Another change introduced by the communique was the expansion of the scope of e-delivery notes.
+The gross sales turnover threshold for mandatory e-delivery notes has been revised to TRY 10 million, effective from the 2021 accounting period.
+In addition, taxpayers who manufacture, import or export iron and steel (GTIP 72) and iron or steel goods (GTIP 73) are required to use the e-delivery note application.
+E-fatura application registration is not applicable to those taxpayers.